Posted on

 Docs, Sheets and Slides are Google’s equivalent of Word, Excel and Powerpoint respectively.

-Starts at £4.14 per month for the entry level subscription.
+Personal use is free.
+Business use starts at £5 per user/month for the entry level subscription.
 Operates from within a browser window and requires an internet connection.
 Excellent collaboration features but lacks in some spreadsheet features such as highly customisable charts when compared to Microsoft Office.